MifraL/Week-Three/Notes.md

 Open Refine

--I coult not open it at first.
+- I coult not open it at first.
 The site was not working for me so I had to dowlaod java... and after that I tried extracting the files.
 - It still was not opening so I had to open the program inside the folder and extract that and then cancel it because I already extracted and it somehow worked...
 It opened on my internet explorer as I had dowloaded Java using that platform.
--When I downloaded my file, it was missing one column, I had to add one extra according to https://guides.library.illinois.edu/openrefine/splitting
+- When I downloaded my file, it was missing one column, I had to add one extra according to https://guides.library.illinois.edu/openrefine/splitting
--There were some extra lines that did included random content numbers, I did not select the contents numbers when doing merge with similar topics
+- There were some extra lines that did included random content numbers, I did not select the contents numbers when doing merge with similar topics
 - When I exported the file, it was saved as 3 final columns similar to sidxi.
 He gave some tips but it did not work.
 - So for the network, I decided to use the prof's file After having done all the exercises, I found where my mistake was through this video
 @https://www.youtube.com/watch?v=UD-VOjXZN4k&list=PLw4wN8PcDj_CcydCNwqUUHWZCIkA3obZC&index=10
--I had not uncheck the date column when I was exporting my file
+- I had not uncheck the date column when I was exporting my file

 ![image i just uploaded](openrefine1.JPG)
 ![image i just uploaded](openrefine2.JPG)